farhosalo/FaceRecognition/README.md

 ## Description

-This is a test project for face recognition with tensorflow.
+This is a test project for face recognition with Tensorflow using transfer learning.
+This project can be applied to an order with personal photos to recognize family members.
 The project consists of two parts:

 - Face detection and extraction